Boston Marathon Fast Facts

 (CNN)Here's a look at the Boston Marathon, run from Hopkinton to Boston.
 The finish line is in front of the Boston Public Library on Boylston Street.

+April 16, 2018 - The 122nd Boston Marathon takes place.
+The winners are Yuki Kawauchi of Japan in the men's division and Desiree Linden of the United States in the women's division.

-April 18, 2016 - The 120th Boston Marathon takes place.
-The winners are: Lemi Berhanu Hayle of Ethiopia in the men's division and Atsede Baysa of Ethiopia in the women's division.
+April 17, 2017 - The 121st Boston Marathon takes place.
+The winners are Geoffrey Kirui of Kenya in the men's division and Edna Kiplagat of Kenya in the women's division.

 Facts: